Everything you need to know about insurance basics, like coverage types, limits, cost and more.

 What Does Temporary Renters Insurance Cover?

-Here’s a closer look at some of the ways this coverage protects your rental property:
+Here’s a closer look at some of the ways short-term rental insurance protects your home while it’s being rented or lived in by someone else:

 Sometimes homeowners ask renters to sign a rental agreement, supply a security deposit and even run credit checks on renters up front.
 With credit scores in hand, you can make a more informed decision on the financial health of the prospective renter.

-Other issues with your rental property, like those resulting from normal wear and tear, will not be covered.
-You’ll need to keep your property well maintained to keep losses to a minimum.
+Other issues with your home, like those resulting from normal wear and tear, will not be covered.
+You’ll need to keep your home well maintained to keep losses to a minimum.

 If a renter steals from your home, you may not realize it until later — long after you’ve returned their security deposit.
 Similar to the theft protection you have on your home when it isn’t rented out, temporary rental-to-others coverage also protects you if anyone steals certain items from your home when it’s under lease.